Written by: Amy Albinus.

 The sun had warmed us up on our hike and we were eager to go swimming.
 We carefully climbed the rocky terrain of the cliffs and when we reached the top, we jumped one after one into the inviting water below.
 It was instantly refreshing.
 We enjoyed playing in the chilly water for a while before it got too cold and goosebumps appeared on our skin.
 Then, we bundled up in towels and let the sun dry our bodies while we enjoyed fresh olives, nuts, and chocolate covered cookies.
 Refreshed and content, we were ready to continue.

 On the next part of the hike, we passed by the house of Nico, a friend of our trail guide Filippo.
 He asked us to guess the year of his parent’s wedding and to write a wish down on a piece of paper.
 He gave the prize of a leather bracelet to the best guess and gave each person in our group a tasty biscuit cookie in the shape of a kayak.
 We pinned the wishes to the wall in his house.
 Hopefully, they come true!
-Then, after crossing by a wide open field of rustling grass, we finally made our way to the charming village.
+Then, after crossing by a wide-open field of rustling grass, we finally made our way to the charming village.

 In the distance, we saw quaint structures with long, rectangular windows.
 This signaled that we had almost earned our lunch.
 We grew closer and closer to the burnt orange roofs and the small boats clustered along the shore.
 Walking over the paved ground, we passed picturesque houses decorated with flowering plants.
 At last, we reached the restaurant and relaxed in our chairs, chatting while we admired the beach scene.
 We enjoyed a delicious meal that began with tomato bread, fresh mussels, and patatas bravas and ended with paella and dessert.
 Finally, we swam and lounged on the beach until we sleepily returned home to the city.
-It was a perfect day exploring another amazing side that Barcelona has to offer.
+It was a perfect day hiking in Costa Brava, another amazing side that Barcelona has to offer.